 Wallace Park, NW 25th Ave. and Raleigh St.

 Washington Park.
 This epic playground—Portland’s largest—is covered in shade.
-The sprawling playground has swings, a sandpit, and more ramps and slides than your kids will know what to do it.
+The sprawling playground has swings, a sandpit, and more ramps and slides than your kids will know what to do with.
 It’s definitely worth a visit and it’s sure to get a wow out of even the most stoic kids.

 Washington Park Children’s Playground, 1715 SW Sherwood Blvd.